Policy on who to include in a case in PM 04-01-00 does not apply to RRP cases. An RRP case may be set up for one adult or for a family.

 - ineligible as a child; or

-- married and living with their spouse, regardless of age, even if living in the home of a natural or adoptive parent; or
+- married or in a civil union, and living with their spouse/civil union partner, regardless of age, even if living in the home of a natural or adoptive parent; or

 - a minor parent (or caretaker) of a child.